Simplified Issue vs Guaranteed Issue: What's the Difference?

 Cons

-• Can be denied based on health questionnaire
+• Simplified issue can be denied based on health questionnaire

-• Premiums still higher than traditional underwritten policies
+• Simplified premiums still 40 to 60% higher than fully underwritten

-• Guaranteed issue has a 2–3 year graded benefit period
+• Guaranteed issue has a 2 to 3 year graded benefit period

 • Guaranteed issue coverage is often insufficient for income replacement

-• Guaranteed issue premiums can be 50–80% higher than simplified issue
+• Guaranteed issue premiums can be 50 to 80% higher than simplified issue

 For a broader look at all your no-exam options, check out this guide on no medical exam life insurance to understand the full landscape.